hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

 > "Now, what to do about the first 32 characters (x00-x1F)?
 ASCII defines them as control codes, carriage return, line feed, tab… These characters originated with teletype transmission.
 But we could display them on the character based screens.
 So we added a set of “not serious” characters.
 They were intended as display only characters, not for transmission or storage.
 Their most probable use would be in [text] character based games."^[Edwards, Benj (2015): [Origins of the ASCII Smiley Character: An Email Exchange With Dr. David Bradley (2011)](https://www.vintagecomputing.com/index.php/archives/790/the-ibm-smiley-character-turns-30#more-790), *vintagecomputing.com*.
 19.3.2025]

 The first 32 characters (x00-x1F) of CP437 mentioned by Bradley include smileys, playing card suits, musical notes, a solar symbol, gender symbols and arrows.
 What Bradley doesn't explicitly mention is the character at 0x7F, which is also a (sort-of) control character used in teletype transmission.
 It's assigned to the Delete character, which was used to obliterate undesirable characters on paper tape by punching it full of holes.
 The all-holes pattern in ASCII is at the 127th code point, represented by 0x7F in hexadecimal.
 This character is like all the other 32 control characters in that it doesn't have a defined visual representation, nor any particular use in digital computers like the IBM PC.
-So, even though Bradley doesn't explicitly mention 0x7F, it's represented in CP437 as a tiny pixel-house ( <span class="cp437-inline">⌂</span> ), suggesting it also belongs to the "not serious" group of characters.
+So, even though Bradley doesn't explicitly mention 0x7F, it's represented in CP437 as a tiny pixel-house (<span class="ibmpcbios-inline">⌂</span>), suggesting it might also belong to the "not serious" group of characters.

 <figure class="u-image-full-width">
     {% image